 - Control blood pressure

-When cases of angina are complicated, stents used to open arteries to remove the arterial blockage.
+When cases of angina are complicated, stents are used to open arteries to remove the arterial blockage.
 Bypass surgery is performed to circumvent blocked arteries.

 The Best Option to Escape Angina

-We can spend better our time helping others and reaching goals.
+We can spend our time better helping others and reaching goals.
 Without a healthy heart, there is no fun.